 How to Remove Methylene Blue Stain from Toilet Bowl

-Methylene blue is a popular stain remover, but it can leave behind a blue stain on your toilet bowl.
-This stain can be difficult to remove because it’s so difficult to remove from the toilet bowl.
-However, with some persistence and know-how, you can remove methylene blue stains from your toilet in no time.
+Methylene blue is a widespread stain remover, but it can leave behind a blue stain on your toilet bowl.
+This stain can be difficult to remove from the toilet bowl.
+However, with some persistence and know-how, you can quickly remove methylene blue stains from your toilet.
+Here are the steps you can take:

-- To remove methylene blue stain from the toilet bowl.
-Simply pour 2 to 3 tablespoons of rubbing alcohol into the bowl and let it sit for 20 minutes to an hour.
+- Pour 2 to 3 tablespoons of rubbing alcohol into the bowl and let it sit for 20 minutes to an hour.

 - Scrub the area with a toilet brush to loosen the stain.

-- Flush the toilet several times to rinse away any residue that remains on the surface of the bowl or in the tank
+- Flush the toilet several times to rinse away any residue on the bowl’s surface or in the tank.

 How to Clean Methylene Blue from Glassware